 - Weapon Law Violations

-The following eleven additional offenses categories, known as Group B offenses, are those for which only arrest data are reported.
+The following seven additional offenses categories, known as Group B offenses, are those for which only arrest data are reported.

 - Curfew/Loitering/Vagrancy Violations